Londeka-Zikalala/PLpgSQL-101/readme.md

 ## Overview

-This project outlines the steps needed to integrate PLpgSQL functions with SQL and TypeScript code, leveraging Node.js for GitHub Actions for CI/CD processes.
+This project outlines the steps needed to integrate PLpgSQL functions from TypeScript/JavaScript code, and how to use GitHub Actions for CI/CD processes.

 ## Getting started

-### Prerequisites

-Ensure you have `PostgreSQL` installed and configured on your local machine.
-Familiarity with the `psql` command-line tool is required.

 ### Installation